British Open back at Royal Portrush and puts on quite a show

-PORTRUSH, Northern Ireland– An emotional opening shot by Darren Clarke.
+PORTRUSH, Northern Ireland (AP) — An emotional opening shot by Darren Clarke.
 A shocking one by Rory McIlroy.

 Tiger Woods had his worst score to start a British Open.
 Brooks Koepka quickly got into contention again.